-You have a web application using claims-based authentication in SharePoint Foundation 2010 or SharePoint Server 2010.
-The SharePoint server does not have access to the internet or the server is protected by a firewall with limited ports open.
-Intermittently, users experience long delays when performing certain operations such as logging in to the site or performing a search.
-Users may also see HTTP timeouts when performing these operations.
+Assume that you have a web application that uses claims-based authentication in SharePoint Foundation 2010 or SharePoint Server 2010.
+The SharePoint server does not have access to the Internet, or the server is protected by a firewall that has limited ports open.
+In this situation, users intermittently experience long delays when they perform certain operations, such as logging in to the site or performing a search.
+Users may also encounter HTTP timeouts when they perform these operations.

 SharePoint uses certificates to sign security tokens that are issued by the Security Token Service (STS).
-Like all certificates, the validity of the STS certificate has to be verified on a periodic basis to ensure that the certificate has not been revoked.
+Like all certificates, the validity of the STS certificate has to be verified periodically to make sure that the certificate has not been revoked.
 By default, the root certificate in the chain is not added to the Trusted Root Certificate Authorities

 store of the SharePoint servers.
-Because of this, the CRL check for the certificate is performed over the internet.
+Because of this, the certificate revocation list (CRL) check for the certificate is performed over the Internet.
 If the online CRL server cannot be reached from the SharePoint server for some reason, the operation times out after 15 seconds by default.
 Even if the CRL validation fails after 15 seconds, the SharePoint page may still be rendered after the delay.

 Certificate validation failures can be tracked by enabling the CAPI2 event logging on the SharePoint server.
-When CAPI2 event logging is enabled and internet certificate validation is failing, you will see the following error messages in the CAPI2 event log on a frequent basis:
+When CAPI2 event logging is enabled and Internet certificate validation is failing, you will frequently see the following error messages in the CAPI2 event log: